SALT and Summer Reading

 When I started my accounting career as a Deloitte tax accountant, we were each expected to choose a niche.
-I wanted to focus on agriculture clients, but it seemed the Chicago area wasn’t going to provide enough farmers to keep me busy, so instead I found myself getting the small business clients, and in particular, those with state and local tax issues in multiple states.
+I wanted to focus on agriculture clients, but it seemed the Chicago area didn't provide enough to keep me busy in that area, so instead I found myself getting the small business clients, and in particular, those with state and local tax issues in multiple states.

 Meanwhile, it's June and we're grateful to so many people from within our profession for sharing their thought leadership with us as we offer a summer reading list that's sure to get you thinking about great new ways to improve your practice.

 - The Intentional Accountant: Your Roadmap for Building a Next Generation Accounting Firm – By M. Darren Root, CPA.CITP